-With the goal of following a more sustainable and healthy way of living we began to grow and eat our own vegetables in a little farm, watering and harvesting the vegetables daily.
-We also have a mini-flock of chickens to provide us with fresh eggs.
-Every day we clean, gather the eggs and let them out of the hen house.

-In their free time, interns are welcome and encouraged to help us taking care of the chickens and the farm.
+With the goal of following a more sustainable and healthy way of living we began to grow and eat our own vegetables in a little piece of land, watering and harvesting the vegetables daily.
+We also have some fruit trees scattered around the farm.
+In their free time, interns are welcome and encouraged to help us taking care of the vegetable farm.